PacktPublishing/React-Anti-Patterns/ch12/How-Is-The-Weather-Like.md

 }).as('getWeather')
 ```

-And for the implementation, we'll need to register a `onClick` event handler in `SearchResultItem`.
-Once the item is clicked, we initiate a API call to the API above, and then add a city to a list for rendering.
+Transitioning to the implementation, we'll weave an `onClick` event handler into `SearchResultItem`.
+Upon clicking an item, an API call is triggered, followed by the addition of a city to a list designated for rendering.

 ```tsx
 export const SearchResultItem = ({